 Couple Photoshoot Pose #8: Leaning

 A great couple photo idea is to make sure you take advantage of whatever your chosen location is.
 If you’re in an open field, you might not have anything the couple can lean against.
 But if you’re shooting in an urban area or somewhere with trees, for example, you can capture some awesome couple poses by having your subjects lean against something side by side.
 Play around with how you want to do this.
 For example, having just one partner leaning can make the scene look less posed and more like something you just happened to capture.
-Throwing some leaning couple shoot poses into the mix will add some variation to your images that will look great in their photo album (and in that online portfolio of yours!).
+Throwing some leaning couple shoot poses into the mix will add some variation to your images that will look great in their photo album (and in that online portfolio website of yours!).

 Couple Photoshoot Pose #9: Lying Down